zenml-io/zenml/docs/book/user-guide/starter-guide/fetch-runs-after-execution.md

 Once a pipeline run has been completed, we can access the corresponding information in code, which enables several use cases:
 - Loading artifacts like models or datasets saved by previous runs
-- Accessing metadata or config information of previous runs
+- Accessing metadata or configurations of previous runs
 - Programmatically inspecting the lineage of pipeline runs and their artifacts

 The hierarchy of pipelines, runs, steps, and artifacts is as follows: